 Typically, it takes several months to decide on a space, negotiate the lease terms, and complete office improvements.
 You just don’t have that kind of time or money when you’re just starting out.

-Renting flexible office space will save you the stress of setting up an office, and lets you focus on your business instead.
+Renting flexible office space will save you the stress of setting up an office and lets you focus on your business instead.

 Whether you’re a team of a few, or a growing company with an increasing headcount, most startups can benefit from an adaptable work environment.
-Office space flexibility isn’t just about the office – it’s also flexibility in how you use it.
+Office space flexibility isn’t just about the office—it’s also flexibility in how you use it.

 Flexible offices are designed to foster creativity and encourage collaboration, while still offering quiet zones and individual spaces.
 With a diverse range of workspace types, team members utilize the type of space they need each day, for each project.

 The COVID-19 pandemic has positioned flexible office spaces as an efficient way to meet a company’s ever-changing team safety requirements.
-Equipped with ample electric and phone outlets, plus a strong wireless data network throughout, flexible office spaces can easily adapt to social distancing guidelines by reconfiguring desk layouts with minimal disruption to business operations.
+Equipped with ample electric and phone outlets, plus a strong wireless data network throughout, these spaces can easily adapt to social distancing guidelines by reconfiguring desk layouts with minimal disruption to business operations.

 A nurturing environment for launching a new venture, flexible office spaces also schedule special events to promote a sense of community among its tenants.
 From meetup events to guest speakers, your team can take advantage of perks that will expand their professional network.

 Some coworking spaces offer specific programs designed to help early-stage startups to scale quickly.
 Acceptance into these incubator-type environments often includes resources to help members accelerate their growth, such as strategic services, mentorship, and network sharing among other members.
-Workbox’s Accelerator Membership even includes access to their deep network of angel investors, VCs and specialty lenders.
+Workbox’s Accelerator Membership even includes access to their deep network of angel investors, VCs, and specialty lenders.